 In practice we use our hands to evaluate our patients, identifying areas of tension, heat and stiffness in the body.
 These areas are often indicative of underlying structural problems.
 Osteopaths treat these areas with gentle manipulation, these hands on treatment techniques gently stretch and open areas of restriction allowing the circulation of blood and lymph to flow more freely and creating space for nerves which may have been trapped.

 When young, the body can easily adapt to stresses and strains.
 As we grow older (over 25 years) it begins to lose some of the elasticity which gives the body the flexibility to cope and adapt.

 In particular this applies to the discs between the vertebrae and the joint cartilage.
-These require regular movement to ensure their maximum range and thereby increase local circulation and nutrition to the surrounding fluids and tissues.
+These structures require regular movement to ensure maximum range of movement and thereby increase local circulation and nutrition to the surrounding fluids and tissues.

 Trouble with your back does not simply produce pain in the back.
 Often it may cause other symptoms in more remote areas such as buttocks, groin, hips, and legs (commonly called sciatica).
 Problems in the spine and neck can also cause symptoms such as dizziness, headaches, clicking jaw, pins and needles and more.